-In general, the SAE 304 Stainless Steel has excellent Corrosion Resistance capabilities in all types of atmospheric environments as well as corrosive media, however, the SAE 304 Stainless Steel is vulnerable to corrosion from a couple of things, including:
+In general, the Aisi 304 Stainless Steel has excellent Corrosion Resistance capabilities in all types of atmospheric environments as well as corrosive media, however, the SAE 304 Stainless Steel is vulnerable to corrosion from a couple of things, including:

 - Pitting and Crevice corrosion in hot chloride environments

 - It will begin to crack at 60 degrees Celcius or above

 - At room temperature SAE 304 Stainless Steel is also vulnerable to thiosulfate anions

 - Sulfur-rich clay materials subjected to oxygenation can also damage 304 Stainless Steel

 The 304 Stainless Steel has an excellent water corrosion resistance of up to 400mg/l of chlorides at room temperature and up to 150mg/l when at 60 degrees Celcius.
 All in all SAE 304 Stainless Steel has near-perfect Corrosion Resistance if used in a regular household, however, if the 304 Stainless Steel can’t handle Corrosive substances within your kitchen you can then go to the 316 lines of Stainless Steel.